 The connections are excellent, and while this route is not luxurious, it is cheap.
-You can make a one-way trip for the price of a subway/bus ride per person: under $3!
+You can make a one-way trip for the cost of a single metro fare: under $3!

-- Here's the first thing to know: Plan on transfers.
 No single bus, subway, or rapid rail directly connects Brooklyn and LaGuardia.
-But you can get a bus at the airport and then connect with a subway, coming into Brooklyn.
+However, you can get a bus at the airport and then connect with a subway that comes into Brooklyn.
 Or, going from Brooklyn to the airport, hop a subway in Brooklyn that takes you to one of two buses that stop at LaGuardia Airport terminals.
 All it takes is time and a MetroCard fare.
 (Which buses?
 See list items 6 and 7 below.)

-- What trains connect to the LaGuardia buses?
-Easy connections can be made from N, W, 4, 5, 6, E, F, M, R, 2, 3 trains to the M60 or Q70 buses that go from Queens into LaGuardia, and vice versa.
+Easy connections can be made from 4, 5, 6, E, F, M, R, 2, 3, A, B, C, D trains to the M60 or Q70 buses that go from Queens into LaGuardia, and vice versa.

-- How much is it?
 If you are using the MetroCard, you get free transfers between buses and subways.
 The bus fare is $2.75 (MetroCard or exact change required), whenever a single-ride ticket is purchased.
-When coming into Brooklyn if you don't have a Metrocard handy, you can get one at a MetroCard vending machine in the airport.
+When coming into Brooklyn, if you don't have a MetroCard handy, you can get one at a MetroCard vending machine in the airport.

 Edited by Alison Lowenstein